 Weddings are full of imagery and there exists an ample amount of props at the venue itself.
 There is also no dearth of beautiful vistas if the venue has been chosen carefully.

-You can make weddings and anniversaries unforgettable by using the right wedding photography props.
+You can make weddings and anniversaries unforgettable by using the right wedding photography props such as smoke bombs.
 Signs and banners announcing the coupling are one of the most apparent addenda to wedding shoots.
 Flowers and bouquets are another.

 You can also use fancy lanterns in dark backgrounds to illuminate the couple’s portrait.
 Lights allow the focus to fall on the intimacy and chemistry the partners enjoy.
 Your goal should be to capture candid moments using a mix of portrait and concept photography.